 For many Nigerians, besides the manufacturing of falsehoods disguised as news material, the social media platforms have literally become both the campaign ground and polling booth for national elections.
 Needless to say that a significant number of them do not exercise their franchise on Election Day.

-I propose here three scenarios- one of which will likely reflect the outcome of the
+SCENARIOS I propose here three scenarios- one of which will likely reflect the outcome of the election:

 The Worst-Case-Scenario: The election witnesses a large scale of rigging evident in destruction of ballot boxes and falsification of results; violence during polling and collation of votes; Killings and intimidation among others.
 Low turn-out characterises every polling unit, recording less than thirty percent.
 Declaration of results by INEC (by announcing a winner) ignites further violence across the country as political parties display different conflicting results favourable to them.
 Recourse to litigation is considered a futile exercise in such circumstance just as the international community bemoans the charade.
 The country is engulfed in anarchy…and the military strikes to save the situation!